Vulnerable world hypothesis

-The vulnerable world hypothesis or the "black ball" hypothesis refers to the idea that civilizations may likely be destroyed by some disruptive technologies (a black ball) unless extraordinary measures are taken against the scenario from happening.
-The philosopher Nick Bostrom introduced the hypothesis in an initial publication in 2019 in the journal Global Policy and later further discussed in a 2022 essay published in Aeon along with co-author Matthew van der Merwe.
-The hypothesis is quoted in discussions about the safety of advanced technologies.
+The vulnerable world hypothesis or the "black ball" hypothesis is the idea that there could be technologies that destroy civilization by default, unless extraordinary measures are taken.
+The philosopher Nick Bostrom outlined the hypothesis in a 2018 working paper, later published in 2019 in the journal Global Policy, where he categorized types of vulnerabilities and possible mitigations.
+The hypothesis is discussed in the context of existential risks and the safety of advanced technologies.

 Background and definition

 Bostrom illustrated the hypothesis using an urn analogy.
 He likened the process of technological invention to drawing balls from an urn where the color of balls represents their impact.
 White balls are beneficial and constitute most of the balls drawn from the urn.
 Some balls are gray, which represent technologies with mixed or moderate effects.
-Black balls represent hypothetical technologies that tend to destroy by default the civilization that invents it.
+Black balls represent hypothetical technologies that tend to destroy by default the civilization that invents them.
 According to Bostrom, it is largely due to luck that humanity has not encountered a black ball yet, rather than carefulness or wisdom.

-Bostrom defined the vulnerable world hypothesis as the possibility that "If technological development continues then a set of capabilities will at some point be attained that make the devastation of civilization extremely likely, unless civilization sufficiently exits the semi-anarchic default condition." except in some specific cases.
-(Note: It depends, according to Nick Bostrom, on whether society is in a "semi-anarchic default condition" (see § Definitions).)
+Bostrom defined the vulnerable world hypothesis as follows: "If technological development continues then a set of capabilities will at some point be attained that make the devastation of civilization extremely likely, unless civilization sufficiently exits the semi-anarchic default condition."
 The "semi-anarchic default condition" refers here to having: